2011 Argentine provincial elections: July 10

 On 10 July 2011, the Autonomous City of Buenos Aires held the first round of its local elections.
-The runoff is scheduled for 31 July.
+The runoff was held on 31 July.

 The incumbent Macri's running mate is María Eugenia Vidal.
 Carlos Tomada is the running mate of Filmus.

 July 24

 On 24 July 2011, Santa Fe Province elected governor, 50 provincial deputies and 19 provincial senators.

 August 7

 On 7 August 2011, Córdoba Province elected Governor and 70 provincial legislators.

 August 28

 On 28 August 2011, Tucumán Province elected governor and 49 provincial legislators.

 September 18

 On 18 September 2011, Chaco Province elected governor and 16 provincial legislators.

 October 23

 On 23 October 2011, the date of the Argentine general elections, 14 Provinces held elections:

 Buenos Aires Province elected governor, 26 provincial deputies and 23 provincial senators.

 Corrientes Province elected 13 provincial deputies and 4 provincial senators.

 Entre Ríos Province elected Governor, 28 provincial deputies and 18 provincial senators.